Spectre1208/tcod_rltutorial_2021/README.md

 ended up being due to typos when copying the code from the tutorial (I was tired), and making sure the procedurally generated dungeon played nice with my viewport code.

+### Week 3:

+Almost caught up!

+Link to reddit post: https://www.reddit.com/r/roguelikedev/comments/oj8ke8/roguelikedev_does_the_complete_roguelike_tutorial/

 #### Part 4:

+Part 4 went pretty smoothly.
+I did not deviate from the tutorial much on this one, just once again making sure that the FOV code implemented here played nice with my viewport code.
+At first, I thought I might have an issue with the addition of the "visible" and "explored" matrices.
+These are defined as the same size of the game map matrix, so I just had to make sure that my buffer zone was accounted for and that they mapped well to the viewport.
+Some tweaking to my game_map initialization code ensured that the buffer zone was included, and my solution to the viewport mapping was to go ahead and just create a new "viewport" matrix for each of the new matrices.
+Everytime the primary viewport is updated, the other viewports are updated as well.
+Eventually I would like it if maybe all this data could be carried by just one matrix, but this works for the time being.